stuartjnelson/northern-badger-11ty-blog/README.md

 - [x] Write blog post on three mistakes as a manager
 - [ ] Write blog post on three lessons as a manager
 - [x] Write blog post on how I use AI to help me blog
-- [ ] Write blog post on how I use AI to help me blog